mamunm/BayesianFramework/README.md

 linzoo.plot_envelope().savefig('BIC_Envelope.png')
 ```

-In the above code snippet for `LinZoo` demonstration, `df` is the dataframe, `target` is the column name of the target properties, `val_scheme` is the same as validation scheme described in `LinReg` section, and `bic_scheme` is the scheme to compute the Bayesian Informatio Criteria (BIC).
+In the above code snippet for `LinZoo` demonstration, `df` is the dataframe, `target` is the column name of the target properties, `val_scheme` is same as validation scheme described in `LinReg` section, and `bic_scheme` is the scheme to compute the Bayesian Information Criteria (BIC).
 For equal amount of data points for each model, use `None` but for varying amount of data points, use `per_n`.
 Insted of passing a dataframe to instantiate the class object, you can also pass the `fpath` of the csv file.

 ### BayesFrame